Azure/azure-sdk-for-c/README.md

 The Azure SDK for Embedded C is designed to allow small embedded (IoT) devices to communicate with Azure services.
 Since we expect our client library code to run on microcontrollers, which have very limited amounts of flash and RAM, and have slower CPUs, our C SDK does things very differently than the SDKs we offer for other languages.

-With this in mind, there are many tenants or principles that we follow in order to properly address this target audience:
+With this in mind, there are many tenets or principles that we follow in order to properly address this target audience:

 - Customers of our SDK compile our source code along with their own.